 In clients’ houses, you would not usually encounter a piano this far out of regulation, but this was an instrument being played by elephants weighing 6,000 kilograms.

-Tzung-Shiun (Shin) Wu PT '16 lives in Taiwan and graduated from the Basic Piano Technology program in 2016.
+Tzung-Shiun (Shin) Wu PT ’16 lives in Taiwan and graduated from the Basic Piano Technology program in 2016 and the Advanced Piano Technology program in 2022.
 Besides his love for piano technology, he also has a passion for traveling, cultures, nature, music, and animals.
-Shin was also interviewed by Taiwan's National Taipei Broadcasting Station (Taipei Radio) in October 2019 about his work as a piano technician.
+Shin was also interviewed by Taiwan’s National Taipei Broadcasting Station (Taipei Radio) in October 2019 about his work as a piano technician.

 Images: Tzung-Shiun Wu PT ’16 & Paul Barton